Traffic controller accreditation scheme

 - already have a traffic controller accreditation application in the system waiting to be processed or finalised

-- have not held an open or provisional Queensland, interstate or foreign license for a continuous 12 month period in the last 5 years
+- have not held an open or provisional Queensland, interstate or foreign license in the last 5 years

 - are not an individual (organisations are not eligible to apply for traffic controller accreditation).